-Walden University is an accredited institution offering online nursing programs at the bachelor’s, master’s, and doctoral levels.
+Walden University is an accredited institution offering online nursing programs at the bachelor’s, master’s, post-master's certificate, and doctoral levels.
 Expand your career options and earn your degree using a convenient, flexible learning platform that fits your busy life.

 The baccalaureate degree program in nursing (BSN), master’s degree program in nursing (MSN), and Doctor of Nursing Practice (DNP) program at Walden University are accredited by the Commission on Collegiate Nursing Education (www.ccneaccreditation.org).